ArieHein/terraform-train/azure/TF1/readme.md

 When Terraform is executed, it scans all the files and then creates a resource graph based on the providers, interpolations and usage of **depends_on** to decide how to run the requests in the right order and also to remove the resources if needed.
 For additional information, view: <https://www.terraform.io/internals/graph>

-As mentioned, a Web App needs to be connected to an Service Plan.
+As mentioned, a Web App needs to be connected to a Service Plan.
 This implies that the Service Plan needs to be created beforehand.
 But even if we see in the code that the Web App appears before the Service Plan, when the script is executed, they will be created or destroyed in the right order.

 In main.1.tf we see the proper way to use interpolation instead of hardcoding values.
 This allows us to have a central place to make configuration changes without having to crawl over multiple files and make the changes in each of them.